connected-digital-energy-meter/cdem_docs/docs/04_mqtt/README.md

 From that point on any other interested services (Home Assistant, openHAB, NodeRED, ...) can access the data.
 This of course within your own home network if you are not using a public broker (which we discourage anyway).

 ## Installing an MQTT broker service

+Before taking your CDEM in operation you have to provide a MQTT broker service in your local network.

 [Mosquitto](https://mosquitto.org) is one of the brokers that can be used to communicate with MQTT.
 It's a simple and lightweight broker, and is available on many different platforms (Docker, Raspberry Pi, standalone, NAS, ...).